 • Our marking policy encourages feedback enabling pupils to respond to and influence the learning process

 • Children create and adhere to class rules

-• Pupils and parents are surveyed regularly and the results of those surveys inform aspects of the School Improvement Plan
+• Pupils and parents are surveyed regularly and the results of those surveys inform aspects of the School Development Plan

 • Children are encouraged to voice their opinions in formal and informal ways (suggestion boxes, questionnaires)

 • Children are provided with boundaries which encourage them to make choices safely

 • Pupils are encouraged to respectfully express their views and beliefs